 - Gently fold the flour into the wet ingredients until the dough just begins to come together.
 Be careful not to overmix.
 The dough should be a very shaggy dough.
 At this point you can do a long fermentation on the dough by placing a piece of plastic wrap over the large bowl and putting it into the fridge overnight for 12-24 hours prior to baking.
 Alternatively you can proceed to adding the berries and baking after mixing the dough.

 - Gently fold in the mixed berries, being careful not to crush them or over mixing the dough.
 It is best to add them directly from the freezer to prevent bleeding into the dough.
+Turn the dough out onto a lightly floured surface and gently pat it into a round disc about 1 inch thick.

 - Remove scones from oven, and brush the honey glaze on the tops of the scones.
+Place scones on a wire rack to cool for about 10 minutes before serving.
+Enjoy them warm with a cup of tea or coffee!
+Store scones in an airtight container.

 Notes